RichLewis007/RepoSpark/README.md

 # RepoSpark

-A Python GUI for creating a great scaffold for new GitHub repositories.
+A Python GUI for creating the most comprehensive scaffold for new GitHub repositories.

 ## Features